Lunaire86/targeted-sentiment-analysis/project_log.md

 ## Daily Plan

+### Tuesday 05.05.20
+- Rebase master onto experimental (I think?)
+- Write stuff about baseline model evaluation results.
+- Write background stuff.
+- Maybe mostly write instead of code?
+- Class (or not?) + individual session with lecturer.

+### Wednesday
+- Group session at 12:15.
+- Ideally have a different architecture up and running.
+- Or, work on training fastText embeddings on Norsk Aviskorpus + NoReC?

+---

 ### Wednesday 29.04.20
 - Get out of the rabbit hole I entered last night: sort out paths to whatever files are needed.
 - Ask any TensorFlow related questions during the group lecture.